RyanReedKnight/Notes-and-instructions/Kernel/kernel-compilation-pop-os.md

-6. Run "sudo make INSTALL_MOD_STRIP=1 module_install" If you do not include the INSTALL_MOD_STRIP=1 option, the kernel will be huge, over 1 GB, and will fill up your EFI partiton (perhaps this is an issue unique to systemd-boot and/or systems with full disk encryption).
+6. Run "sudo make INSTALL_MOD_STRIP=1 module_install" If you do not include the INSTALL_MOD_STRIP=1 option, the kernel will be huge, over 1 GB, and will fill up your EFI partiton (perhaps this is only a major problem for systems using systemd-boot and/or systems with full disk encryption).

 7. Run "sudo make install" in source directory to install the kernel.